Insulin Pumps Explained

-An insulin pump is a small, wearable gadget that can deliver insulin continuously throughout the day and night, often in very small doses.
-Insulin pumps can help stabilise blood glucose levels.1
+An insulin pump is a small, wearable device that can deliver insulin continuously throughout the day and night, often in very small doses.
+This can help with blood glucose control1.

-Insulin pumps are an alternative to multiple daily injections (MDI) for people with diabetes.
+Insulin pumps are an alternative way to deliver insulin for people with diabetes, in place of multiple daily injections (MDI).

-Although insulin pumps eliminate the need for MDI, the recommendation is to still carry a back-up pen or syringe & insulin vial, in case of emergencies.
+Although insulin pumps eliminate the need for injections, it is still recommended to carry back-up supplies in case of emergencies.

 Different types of insulin pump